-There is no familial relationship, as defined under SEC regulations, among any of the trustees or our Named Executive Officers, other than with respect to Mr. Cramer, who is our executive vice president and chief operating officer.
+There is no familial relationship, as defined under SEC regulations, among any of the trustees or our Named Executive Officers, other than with respect to Mr. Cramer, who is our president, chief executive officer and one of our trustee nominees, and Mr. Nordhagen, our vice chair of the board of trustees.
 Messrs.
 Nordhagen and Cramer are brothers-in-law.
 See "Corporate Governance-Trustee Independence."